quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Memory Consumption

 An attacker can try to cause an endpoint to exhaust its memory.
-QPACK is designed to limit both the peak and state amounts of memory allocated by an endpoint.
+QPACK is designed to limit both the peak and stable amounts of memory allocated by an endpoint.

 The amount of memory used by the compressor is limited by the protocol using QPACK through the definition of the maximum size of the dynamic table, and the maximum number of blocking streams.
-In HTTP/3, these values are controlled by the decoder through the setting parameter QPACK_MAX_TABLE_CAPACITY and QPACK_BLOCKED_STREAMS, respectively (see Section
+In HTTP/3, these values are controlled by the decoder through the setting parameter SETTINGS_QPACK_MAX_TABLE_CAPACITY and SETTINGS_QPACK_BLOCKED_STREAMS, respectively (see
 {{maximum-dynamic-table-capacity}} and {{blocked-streams}}).
 The limit on the size of the dynamic table takes into account both the size of the data stored in the dynamic table, plus a small allowance for overhead.
 The limit on the number